mrosa7/sdpII_GHOSTJUICE/README.md

 # sdpII_GHOSTJUICE PROJECT
-Use unity version 2021.3.9
+Using unity version 2021.3.9

-I'd also recommend using GitHub Desktop
+Hello!
+This is the code for Unfinished Business.
+Thank you for checking this project out.

+Play the game here: https://melinarosales.itch.io/unfinbiz